getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 # Order, Visibility, and Pagination

+From the visualization editor:

+- Use the drag handle left of each column alias to **reorder columns**.
+- Toggle the eye glyph to **hide a column**.
+- Switch to the "Grid" tab to change **pagination settings**.
-To reorder columns from the visualization editor use the drag handle left of each column alias.
-Toggle the eye glyph to hide a column.
-Pagination settings are under the **Grid** tab.
-Click the `>` glyph to expand the full column settings.
+- Click the angle bracket `>` glyph to expand the full column settings.

 ![](/assets/images/docs/gitbook/table-column-settings.png)

+# Search

+// Need a screenshot here of the table search widget

 # Formatting Columns

-Redash is sensitive to the data types that are common to most databases: text, numbers, dates and booleans.
-But it also has special support for non-standard column types like JSON documents, images, and links.
+Redash knows the data types that are common to most DBs: text, numbers, dates, and booleans.
+And it also supports a few non-standard column types: JSON documents, images, and links.

 {% callout info %}

-The default table automatically guesses column data types for query results.
-Sometimes this is an educated guess if the database returns typed results like dates, boleans, or numbers.
-Redash can coerce other common formats like ISO8601 dates, integers and decimals.
-If Redash can't guess a column type it falls back to Text.
+Table visualizations try to guess field data types in your query results.
+This is sometimes an educated guess if the database cursor includes type information.
+Redash will also coerce other formats that the DB returns as text, like numbers or ISO8601 dates.
+When Redash can't determine a column data type it falls back to the text returned from the database.

 {% endcallout %}

+You can override the default data type format from the visualization editor.

+// Need a screenshot here showing the different settings panels for field data types.

 ## **Common Data Types**